Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 Of course, feel free to check any of the [examples](https://github.com/Azure/azure-sdk-tools/tree/feature/http-recording-server/tools/test-proxy/sample-clients) to see actual test code and invocations.

 Additionally, Nick Guerrera [Prototyped a JS example](https://github.com/nguerrera/azure-sdk-for-js/tree/oop-hack) as well.

+## Testing

+This project uses `xunit` as the test framework.
+This is the most popular .NET test solution [according to this twitter poll](https://twitter.com/shahedC/status/1131337874903896065?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1131337874903896065%7Ctwgr%5E%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fwakeupandcode.com%2Funit-testing-in-asp-net-core%2F) and it's also what the majority of the test projects in the `Azure/azure-sdk-tools` repo utilize as well.